5 C

 Before investing and purchasing shares, traders need to have worked out approximately what the EPS of their investment will be.
 The most simple way of garnering EPS is that it is the net income divided by the amount of outstanding shares; the outstanding shares being how many shares have been bought.
 However, there are more accurate ways of deducing what the EPS will be.

-The first step is finding out what the shares outstanding is.
+The first step is finding out what the shares outstanding are.
 To do this, you will need a copy of the company’s balance sheet.
 This is usually included in reports released each quarter.
 The shareholder’s equity is usually listed at the end of the sheet.
-Shares outstanding includes items like preferred stock, common stock, and treasury stock if applicable.
-If there is no treasury stock, the shares outstanding is the sum of the preferred stock and common stock, if treasury stock is present then it needs to be subtracted from the sum.
+Shares outstanding include items like preferred stock, common stock, and treasury stock if applicable.
+If there is no treasury stock, the shares outstanding are the sum of the preferred stock and common stock, if treasury stock is present then it needs to be subtracted from the sum.

-The figure deduced from the balance sheet can sometimes only be a rough estimate, which us why many traders then find out the weighted average of shares outstanding.
-The weighted average is calculated by multiplying the amount of shares outstanding with the time period the shares were active in, i.e if the shares were active for six months this is represented as 0.5 and so on and so forth.
+The figure deduced from the balance sheet can sometimes only be a rough estimate, which is why many traders then find out the weighted average of shares outstanding.
+The weighted average is calculated by multiplying the number of shares outstanding with the time period the shares were active in, i.e. if the shares were active for six months this is represented as 0.5 and so on and so forth.
 The sum of shares outstanding from the whole fiscal year is the weighted average.

 For example, if a company had 2000 shares outstanding for the first half of the year, and then 1000 for the rest, you do the following: